Running at Night: Benefits + 12 Tips from a Run Coach

 There are several benefits of running at night.
 Some of the rewards of evening runs include:

-• Better sleep.
-According to researchers, running in the evening can help healthy people sleep better.
-If you have insomnia, however, it’s best to run in the early evening to give your body a few hours to slow down before sleep, the study notes.
+Better sleep.
+According to researchers, running in the evening can help healthy people get good quality sleep.
+If you have insomnia, however, it’s best to run in the early evening to give your body a few hours to slow down before bedtime, the study notes.

-• Sticking to your workouts.
-Many people do not have a traditional work schedule, and nighttime runs can be the best time to fit in their miles.
-And if you’re not a morning person, you’ll be more likely to stick to your runs when you go at night.
+Sticking to your workouts.
+Many people do not have a traditional work schedule, and nighttime runs can be the best time of day to fit in their miles.
+And if you’re not a morning person, you’ll be more likely to stick to your runs and get in your weekly mileage when you go at night.

-• Stress relief.
+Stress relief.
 Nighttime runs are an excellent way to de-stress from the day.
 You can pound out your frustrations and let your cares melt away as you focus on the run.
+You'll elso get a boost of endorphins from night runs, improving your mood and reducing anxiety.

 Related Post: 20 Tips for Running in Heat and Humidity